theramiyer/blog/content/post/2021/covid-and-high-orac-foods.md

 No, I am saying that the two processes are not related in that way at all.
 The antioxidant properties of these spices have nothing to do with our blood's ability to absorb oxygen.

+> … டீ யில் கலந்து பருகினால் நம் உடலுக்கு தேவையான Oxygen கிடைத்து விடுமே.

+or

+> … would give our bodies the necessary oxygen in our morning tea.

-And no, you do not get your oxygen supply from your tea.
-You get your oxygen supply by breathing air.
-A healthy level of haemoglobin in your blood will ensure availability of oxygen for cell activity.
+No, we do not get our oxygen supply from tea.
+We get our oxygen supply by breathing air.
+A healthy level of haemoglobin in the blood will ensure availability of oxygen for cell activity.
 Cleaner lungs will ensure availability of larger surface areas to aid the transfer of oxygen to your red blood cells.
 Of course, another WhatsApp forward to vacuum clean lungs will not surprise me, but your falling for it will.
 Because the fact that you are reading this post means you are smarter than that.

 The lungs of a person hit by {{< smallcaps COVID >}} may get inflamed because of the infection and the body's reaction to it.
 This could impair the air sacs’ ability to transfer the oxygen to the blood.
-Or, some parts of the lungs may get filled with fluid, which will block the air from entering the air sacs, which, again, will impair the ability of the blood to absorb oxygen.
+Or, some parts of the lungs may get filled with fluid, which will block the air from entering the air sacs, which, again, will impair the ability of the body to absorb oxygen.
 These, and other such factors lead to a drop in the oxygen saturation in the blood.
 Eating antioxidant-rich foods do not help by absorbing oxygen as a proxy.
 That is not how the human body works.

 Am I saying that these spices will not help?
 No. Please make this mixture if you like, add it to your tea and enjoy it by all means.
 But do not let this message lead to complacence.
-Following {{< smallcaps COVID >}}-appropriate behaviour, keeping an eye on symptoms, and consulting with a doctor when you feel ill, will help you defeat the infection.
+Following {{< smallcaps COVID >}}-appropriate behaviour, keeping an eye on symptoms, and consulting with a doctor when you feel ill, will increase your chances of survival.

 Do not rely plainly on such "சுருக்கு வழிகள்" (shortcuts).